 Reader Question About Reestablishing a Dress Code

-My Response: You have hit upon exactly the reason why I prefer looser dress codes are preferable in the workplace.
+You have hit upon exactly the reason why looser dress codes are preferable in the workplace.
 If you write a detailed policy, you have to police it.
 And, your management is reacting just as expected.
 In the list of things that they have to accomplish, the dress code ranks low.

-I also believe in having as few policies as possible and never in creating a policy to manage the behavior of a few employees rather than the behavior of the many.
+You want to have as few policies as possible and never create a policy to manage the behavior of a few employees rather than the behavior of the many.
 You are much better off addressing unprofessional dress or behavior as it occurs than to subject your professionally dressed, positive employees to a policy.

-In your situation, because of all of this background, I would put together a cross-functional team of employees, that includes managers, to redo the dress code so that it becomes a guideline that you don't need to police.
+In your situation, because of all of this background, you need to put together a cross-functional team of employees, that includes managers, to redo the dress code so that it becomes a guideline that you don't need to police.
 For example, no three inches above anything.

-Perhaps you can ban specific items such as jeans, sun dresses, pajamas, running and biking attire, without creating rules that are so tight that employees resist or mess up.
+Perhaps you can ban specific items such as jeans, sundresses, pajamas, running, and biking attire, without creating rules that are so tight that employees resist and mess up.
 It needs to highlight that you expect employees to dress professionally and to exhibit professional judgment in the clothes they wear to work.

 Then, you can republish the dress code policy with some across-the-company support.
 Have everyone sign it.
 Then, address problems as they occur.
 The policy must be simple and allow managerial discretion vs. inches from the knee.

-In one company, I had the HR group work with a couple of local stores to put on a fashion show for the demographic the company employed at the workplace.
+In one company, the HR group worked with a couple of local stores to put on a fashion show for the demographic the company employed at the workplace.
 The stores also offered an employee discount for employees who attended.
-I've had other employers post pictures of appropriate dress to help employees understand expectations.
+Other employers post picture albums of appropriate dress to help employees understand expectations.

-Here are my business casual and casual dress code policies.
-You may also want to decide which direction you need to move toward in your workplace.
+Here are business casual and casual dress code policies.
+You may also want to decide in which direction you need to move toward in your workplace.
 Some workplaces require more formality than others.
 Err on the side of allowing your employees to dress more casually and comfortably

-These are all of your options for various dress codes.
+In addition, these are options for various dress codes.